50 Things You Had No Idea You Could Do with Coca-Cola

 Lady Gaga popularized the look of using Diet Coca-Cola cans as hair curlers in her “Telephone” video.
 The practicality remains debatable.
 Maybe if Ms. Gaga had read these 12 genius ways to tame frizzy hair first.

 Coca-Cola is great at bug control it turns out but for different reasons than you might think.
 The sweet syrup of Coca-Cola and other soft drinks attract ants, which feed on the larva of pests that plague crops.
 A 2004 article by BBC News said In 2004, farmers in India even turned to using soft drinks as pesticides because they were cheaper than pesticides.
-If pests are a problem around your home, learn how to get rid of the most disgusting house bugs.

 The citric acid of Coca-Cola is believed to have the ability to lighten hair.
 The veracity of such claims is disputed but it hasn’t stopped people from trying.
-These professional stylists might have something to say about that.

 Much like removing rust, Coca-Cola can clean up cast-iron skillets in a jiffy.
-Check out more of the best products to clean your cast iron fast.

 On those cold mornings when frost builds up on the windshield of your car, try jumpstarting the defrosting with a can of Coca-Cola.
 The acid will help remove the frost and get you on your morning commute.
 If you prefer Pepsi, find out the exact difference between Coke and its cola rival.

 A sluggish compost pile can be energized with a shot of Coca-Cola.
 The citric acid will spur decomposition of organic material and attract the micro-organisms that help compost piles.
-Not familiar with composting?
-Find out what to know about composting.

 Coca-Cola can shine up any coin because of its slight acidity.
 Here’s what happens to your body an hour after you drink a can of cola.